Last Updated on

 A woman who is pregnant or plans to get pregnant should start having proper nourishment right away.
 You can follow a 3-month pregnancy diet chart from the beginning, as it will help in building nutrition reserve that will supplement the growing baby right from conception.
 Eating healthy will provide you with essential nutrients that will strengthen your body and immune system, and enhance your metabolism.
 Before you follow a certain diet plan for pregnancy, it is recommended that you consult your gynaecologist.
 Here are a few guidelines to follow when you are on a pregnancy diet:

 - Keep yourself hydrated through the day and drink as much water or juice as you can, at frequent intervals

-- Consume 5 servings of fresh fruits and vegetables
+- Consume fresh fruits and vegetables

 - Reduce the intake of sugar and sweet dishes to avoid chances of getting gestational diabetes

 - Avoid drinking alcohol and packaged juices, and steer clear of fried foods.

 - Apart from eating healthy, take the necessary supplements for iron, calcium, folic acid and vitamins, as suggested by your doctor.
 These help to avoid the possibility of neural tube defects affecting the baby and assist in the development of the brain and other organs